 The following is a summary of certain material Luxembourg tax consequences of purchasing, owning and disposing of the Shares of the Company.
 It does not purport to be a complete analysis of all possible tax situations that may be relevant to a decision to purchase, own or sell the Shares.
 It is included herein solely for preliminary information purposes.
 It is not intended to be, nor should it construed to be, legal or tax advice.

-Prospective purchasers of the Shares should consult their own tax advisers as to the applicable tax consequences of the ownership of the Shares, based on their particular circumstances.
+Prospective purchasers of the Shares should consult their own tax advisers on all applicable tax implications of them purchasing, holding or selling the Shares and receiving distributions in respect of Shares in the Company, based on their particular circumstances.

 This summary does not allow any conclusions to be drawn with respect to issues not specifically addressed.
 The following description of Luxembourg tax law is based upon the Luxembourg law and regulations as in effect and as interpreted by the Luxembourg tax authorities on the date of this document and is subject to any amendments in law (or in interpretation) later introduced, whether or not on a retroactive basis.